robin4a4/Schoolbag-component-library/README.md

 # Schoolbag-component-library BETA
-A set of React.js components using Tailwind.css that make prototyping small apps even faster.
+A set of React.js components using Tailwind.css that makes prototyping small apps even faster.

 ## Install